The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 Value What They Tried to Destroy

 Your ancestors were stripped of their African identities.
-They lost their tribal languages, their spiritual practices, their artistic traditions.
+They lost their tribal languages, spiritual practices, and artistic traditions.
 But they couldn’t lose their skin.
-That melanin remained, generation after generation, protecting you, identifying you, empowering you.
+That melanin remained, generation after generation, protecting you, identifying you, and empowering you.

 You can continue the pattern of seeking discounts on the one thing that is permanently yours.
 Or you can invest in reclaiming what was stolen—wear your African heritage with the same pride you wear that European luxury brand.

 Denzel Washington, Idris Elba, Oprah, Rihanna, Barack Obama—they all integrated African heritage into their crafts.
-Nipsey Hussle traveled to Ethiopia and came back as a king.
+Nipsey Hussle traveled to Ethiopia and returned as a king.
 Tupac studied African history and became a global prophet.
-Black American artist Jean Michel Basquiat channeled African spirituality into art worth millions.
+Black American artist Jean-Michel Basquiat channeled African spirituality into art worth millions.

 Your tattoo can be that powerful.
-Your skin can tell that African heritage and African ancestral wisdom story.
+Your skin can tell that story of African heritage and ancestral wisdom.

 Stop negotiating your worth.
 Start honoring your heritage.